 1. Focal length of plane mirror is

 a)At infinity b)Zero

-c)Negative d) None of these
+c) Negative d) None of these

 2. Image formed by plane mirror is

 a) Real and erect b) Real and inverted

 c) Virtual and erect d) Virtual and inverted

-3. A concave mirror gives real, inverte ed and same size image if the ob
+3. A concave mirror gives real l, inverted and same size image if the object

+placed

+a)AtF b)At infinity

+c)AtC d) Beyond C

+4. Power of the lens is-40, its fo ocal length is